 When do I need to get in touch?

-- Project program (potential for significant seasonal restrictions)
+- Project programme (potential for significant seasonal restrictions).

 How can EcoNorth Help Me?

-EcoNorth use our extensive experience of informing and overseeing works in freshwater environments to advise on project requirements.
-Where Fresh water pearl mussel surveys are required, EcoNorth have partners who hold the required licence from the appropriate statutory nature conservation organisation to undertake surveys.
+EcoNorth uses our extensive experience of informing and overseeing works in freshwater environments to advise on project requirements.
+Where fresh water pearl mussel surveys are required, EcoNorth has partners who hold the required licence from the appropriate statutory nature conservation organisation to undertake surveys.

 We apply best practice guidelines, in-depth knowledge of UK ecology and habitat requirements.
 We then present the results in our detailed professional reports to inform and support your project planning application or other consenting process.